telekom-security/tpotce/README.md

 We included some web based management tools to improve and ease up on your daily tasks.

 ![Cockpit Overview](doc/cockpit1.png)

 ![Cockpit Containers](doc/cockpit2.png)

 ![Cyberchef](doc/cyberchef.png)

 ![ES Head Plugin](doc/headplugin.png)

 ![Spiderfoot](doc/spiderfoot.png)

 <a name="maintenance"></a>
 ## Maintenance
-As mentioned before, the system was designed to be low maintenance.
+As mentioned before, the system is designed to be low maintenance.
 Basically, there is nothing you have to do but let it run.

 If you run into any problems, a reboot may fix it :bowtie: